jplewicke/rivulet/README.md

 ## Installation

-Rivulet has been mainly tested on OS X so far, but it should also work well on Linux and on VPS hosting services like Amazon EC2 or Linode.
+So far, Rivulet has been successfully run on OS X and Ubuntu 10.10/10.4.
+It should also work well on Linux and on VPS hosting services like Amazon EC2 or Linode.

 1. Install [JRuby](http://www.jruby.org/).
 (You need this instead of regular Ruby since Rivulet uses the Java graph database [Neo4j](http://neo4j.org), and hence runs on the JVM.
 This also makes Rivulet unsuitable for running on Heroku.)